animra/Improved-Image-Classification-Using-EfficientNet-Custom-Dataset-/README.md

 **By using this model 97% accuracy is acheived on training dataset.**

 # Note:
 You can run this project on Jupyter Notebook or on Google Colaboratory.
-While training the dataset on Google Colab, change runtime and select GPU for faster computation.
+While training the dataset on Google Colab, change runtime and select GPU for faster computation